KeralaBlockchainAcademy/PMAJAY-B1/36-Mongodb/Readme.md

 ``sudo systemctl status mongod``

-To enter into the mongodb shell (Press ctl+c and  type the following command)
+To enter into the mongodb shell (Press ctl+c and  type the following commands)

 ``mongosh``

-To stop Mongodb

-``sudo systemctl stop mongod``

 ``show databases``